 Noncontracted Out-of-State Goods or Services

 Purchase of any good or service from an out-of-state provider that that is normally purchased under a contract, but the out of state provider does not have a contract for that good or service with TWC-VR requires consultation with state office program specialist and VR Manager approval.

 Once approved, a contract exception must be completed.
 For information about the contract exception process, refer to D-210: Exceptions to Contracted Fees and MAPS Fees.
-Purchases of any other non-contracted goods or services from an out-of-state provider that are not specifically referenced in this section requires regional director approval prior to purchase.
+Purchases of any other non-contracted goods or services from an out-of-state provider that are not specifically referenced in this section requires RD approval prior to purchase.

+Goods or Services Less Than Fifty Dollars ($50)

+The purchase of goods or services from an out-of-state provider that cost less than fifty dollars ($50) do not require additional approvals to be purchased from an out-of-state provider.
+However, all other required processes and procedures specific to that good or service must be applied.

 …